My Website Has Been Hacked. What Should I do?

 Fixing the platform after a hacker attack requires some in-depth knowledge about the inner structure and working processes of the website.
 If you find yourself a victim, it is best to seek the help of an expert.

 The road to recovery is much faster and easier with backups and a team of professionals.
-Remember that preserving a record of your website will serve to provide an essential reference to its restoration in case it becomes compromised.
+Remember that preserving a record of your website will serve to provide an essential reference to its restoration in case it becomes compromised again.

 Guide Your Website from Being Hacked Again